 11 internationale Freiwilligenhelfer und Mitarbeiter des Reservats in Costa Rica stehen jubelnd um die erfolgreiche Fertigstellung ihrer Tagesaufgabe: die Fertigstellung eines Wanderweges im tropischen Waldschutz Projekt.

-The focus of this project is reforestation and conservation, along with education and research.
-This diversity is reflected in the flow of a week as a volunteer.
-A typical day’s tasks may include planting seedlings or trees, garden and building maintenance throughout the reserve.
-In a typical week, you spend one day working in the Welcome Center greeting and helping educate guests, two days supporting staff, for example, with the maintenance of trails or construction tasks, and the last two days assisting a researcher with fieldwork, lab work, data entry and other tasks.
-Volunteers typically work 6 hours a day, 5 days a week, with weekends off.
+The focus of this project is on nature conservation as well as education and research.
+This diversity is reflected in a volunteer's weekly routine.
+A typical day's tasks include supporting science projects, analysing the different forest species, maintaining trees, gardens, and buildings throughout the reserve.
+In a typical week, you spend one day at the Welcome Centre greeting guests and helping to impart knowledge, two days assisting staff with trail maintenance or construction work, for example, and the last two days helping a researcher with fieldwork, lab work, data entry, and other tasks.
+Volunteers usually work 6 hours a day, 5 days a week, and have weekends off.

 Der begrünte, kleine Vorhof wird durchkreuzt von einem schmalen Weg zum einstöckigem Gemeinschaftshaus des relativ isolierten Reservats in Costa Rica, in dem Freiwilligenhelfer ihren Auslandsaufenthalt verbringen können.